 No Bones About Eating Candy

 Gummy bears and other chewy candies almost always include gelatin sourced from animal skin and bones.
-Reducing your consumption of animal products requires looking a bit more closely at your candy’s ingredients list – luckily there are now lots of entirely plant-based alternatives on the market.
+If you want to go vegan, you will have to look a bit more closely at your candy’s ingredients list – luckily there are now lots of entirely plant-based alternatives on the market.

-Another ingredient to keep an eye out for is carmine – a pigment red in color made from the crushed female cochineal insect.
+Another ingredient to keep an eye out for is carmine – a red pigment made from the crushed female cochineal insect.
 Alternatively, dark chocolate contains virtually no milk or other animal products.
 You can check PETA’s website for a full list of vegan sweets.

 Margarine, Not Butter

-Even if there’s no replacement for hot buttered popcorn or rum, buy yourself a tub of the yellow stuff and get your “I can’t believe it’s not butter!” expression ready.
+Going vegan means renouncing butter.
+Thankfully, there are many vegan options: Try out vegan margarines and get your “I can’t believe it’s not butter!” expression ready!
 It’s easy enough to smear plant-based spreads on your breakfast toast or your sandwiches without missing the flavor much, but do pay attention that whatever margarine you buy contains no or palm oil.

 Going Vegan: Homemade Helps